 Joint Comments to EPA (1/13/12)

-In May 2011, EPA and the U.S. Army Corps of Engineers (Corps) released "Draft Guidance on Identifying Waters Protected by the Clean Water Act" (Draft Guidance) to help determine whether a waterway, water body or wetland would be jurisdictional under the Clean Water Act (CWA).
+As background, in May 2011, EPA and the Corps released "Draft Guidance on Identifying Waters Protected by the Clean Water Act" (Draft Guidance) to help determine whether a waterway, water body or wetland would be jurisdictional under the Clean Water Act (CWA).
 The guidance is a component of a larger national clean water framework released by the Obama Administration that emphasizes the importance of partnerships and coordination with states, local governments, key stakeholders and the public to protect public health and water quality and promote the nation's energy and economic security.